A True Culinary Artisan

 Tell us about yourself, where you’re from, and how you started as a chef.

-I was exposed to a wide variety of cuisines at a very early age, and I was open to trying anything.
-Egyptian Chefs have their own dishes and their comfort food, Mexicans and the Chinese have their comfort food as well; but as an international figure, I enjoy cooking just about anything.
+I was exposed to a wide variety of cuisines at a very early age and I was open to try anything.
+Egyptian Chefs have their own dishes and their comfort food, Mexicans and the Chinese have their comfort food as well, but as an international person I enjoy cooking just about anything.
 I can cook foul and tameya, koshari, beryani, Mexican, Chinese, Thai, French ,Californian and Indian food.